 Bearing Strength

-Relaxation will occur by major material plastic flow if the bearing surfaces are not large enough or the applied stresses are not distributed properly.
+Relaxation occurs by major material plastic flow if the bearing surfaces are not large enough or the applied stresses are not distributed properly.

 It is important to ensure in the design, manufacture and quality control checking that:

 The under head radius does not foul the edge of the clamped parts chamfer, which can result in a very small contact area leading to exaggerated embedding with a corresponding preload loss.